Get In Touch

 A day later, when we were floating in the pool, out of nowhere, Wifey said to me, “You know, if that game goes like it did last night for another time or two, I wouldn’t want to play it again.”

 You see, Oath had succeeded at its stated goal.
 It told a story.
-Wifey was still thinking about the game and wanted to know where the story went.
+Wifey was still thinking about the game and wanted to know where the story went. *Yet, she didn’t want to repeat that experience.
+That is where I landed.
+One play-through was enough for me.

 1. The game starts with one person as the Chancellor and the rest of the players in exile.
 The Chancellor can offer citizenship to any exile during the game and they are now part of the empire.
 In our game, one player did make the switch.
 The victory conditions change for both citizens and the Chancellor.